 The figurine can by placed on a heat resistant surface for baking, but there will by shiny spots where the clay has touched the surface.
 To avoid this, place your piece in a pan filled with baking soda, salt or cornstarch.
 I collect it afterwards in a jar and use it multiple times.

 Tip: To avoid discoloration of the polymer clay during the baking process, you can build a little tent with tin foil to protect your pieces.
 Or you cover your pieces with more baking soda.
 I always use the second method.

 If you want to use your goddess figurine as a pendant, you need to drill a little hole.
 You can make the hole with a toothpick before you harden the clay, or you drill it afterwards.
 I prefer the second method because the result is much nicer.

-If the surface of your clay piece is not smooth enough, you can buff it with special sanding sponges.
+If the surface of your clay piece is not smooth enough, you can buff it with fine sandpaper.
 Coat everything with a transparent glossy glaze (available here*) for polymer clay to get a beautiful, shiny finish.

 I made a lot of different goddess pendants.
 I will show you the different techniques in the following entries. 🙂

 *This blog post contains affiliate links.
 You can read all about them on my disclosure page.
 Link >>